Calen-git/cpnt201-lab-3/README.md

 9. I had some help
 10. Slow it down

+## Names of top 10 artists on Spotify

 - Billie Eilish
 - Lady Gaga and Bruno Mars
 - Sabrina Carpenter